Imageomics/snakemake-workshop/episodes/07_filter_rule.md

 Nothing to be done (all requested files are present and up to date).
 Complete log: .snakemake/log/2023-02-28T164348.500545.snakemake.log
 ```
+Snakemake didn't create the `filter/multimedia.csv` because the default target in snakemake is the first rule.

 ## Default target
 So unless you specify another target snakemake will